Your Face Sounds Familiar Kids (Philippine TV series)

 Your Face Sounds Familiar Kids is a Philippine television reality competition show broadcast by ABS-CBN.
 Based on the Spanish television series Your Face Sounds Familiar.
 Hosted by Billy Crawford and judges by Sharon Cuneta, Gary Valenciano and Ogie Alcasid, it aired on the network's Yes Weekend line up from January 7, 2017 to August 19, 2018, replacing Pinoy Boyband Superstar and was replaced by The Kids' Choice.

-Overview

 The show was a spin-off of Your Face Sounds Familiar of which is part of the Your Face Sounds Familiar franchise.
 However, in this show, child celebrities participate.
 The show airs on ABS-CBN during weekends.

 Format

 The show challenges child celebrities to perform as different music icons for 14–16 weeks.

 Each contestant impersonates a different singer each week, and performs an iconic song and dance routine well known by that particular icon.
 The "Iconizer" assigns icons to the contestants and can assign any icon living or dead regardless of its age, race or gender.
 The contestants must press the "Iconizer" at the end of every Sunday episode, in which they reveal the icon they have to impersonate in the following week, and a playback of the song assigned to them being played after they press it.

 They are then judged a panel of celebrity judges called "The Jury".
 The contestants are awarded 4 to 8 stars by the jury.
 The total score of each contestant is counted by summing the stars from judges.
 In case of a tie, the judges will choose the week's winner.

 Whoever is at the top of the leaderboard at the end of the each show receives a cash prize for themselves and a charity of their choice.

 All contestants then advance after 13 or 15 weeks of competition into the finale called "The Grand Showdown".
 The contestants will personally select the icon they wish to pick for the said event.
 The winner is then decided by a score composed of the total stars from the jury and the votes cast by the public.